-People are putting on their party pants (aka Lederhosen) for the 184th Oktoberfest in Munich.
-This is the world's largest folk festival with over 6 million visitors drinking well over 6 million liters of beer.
+People are putting on their party pants (aka lederhosen) for the 185th Oktoberfest in Munich.
+This is the world's largest folk festival with over 6 million visitors drinking well over 7 million liters of beer.

-This year will include the usual beers, brats and an overload of Bavarian culture with our Guide to 2017 Oktoberfest informing you of important dates, security updates and changes for the Fest this year.
+This year will include the usual beers, brats and an overload of Bavarian culture.
+Our Guide to 2018 Oktoberfest gives you all the information you need to know about important dates, security updates and changes to the Fest this year.

 Safety at Oktoberfest